Are you in Financial Stage 2: Stabilizing?

 Payoff all Consumer Debt

-At this stage, you are not investing in retirement, saving for your kids college, setting aside money for a down payment on a home, saving for a new car, etc. You will pay your minimum mandatory expenses per your budget, save up cash for your financial independence fund (see prior post here about how much to save for your financial independence fund and click here on where that should be kept), and pay off all of your consumer debt.
-See the prior post on how to payoff debt.
+At this stage, you are not investing in retirement, saving for your kids college, setting aside money for a down payment on a home, saving for a new car, etc. You will pay your minimum mandatory expenses per your budget, save up cash for your financial independence fund (see how much to save for your financial independence fund and also on where that should be kept), and pay off all of your consumer debt.
+See the page on how to payoff debt.

 Keeping High Energy